 How to Grow and Care

 This succulent is indigenous to South Africa, where it is an evergreen.
-Belying its origin, this hardy perennial can be grown in USDA zones 5-9.
-At the northern end of this range, however, note 2 things:
+Belying its origin, this hardy perennial can be grown in USDA zones 5 to 9.
+At the northern end of this range, however, note two things:

 - Winter hardiness is not a given.
 Purple Ice Plant may not survive a difficult winter in USDA zone 5.

 - Its leaves will not be evergreen, even if it does survive.
 Treat it as an herbaceous perennial.

 Planting it in full sun and superbly well-drained soil are critical steps to growing this sun-loving groundcover successfully.
 Avoid planting in clayey soil unless you are willing to improve percolation there with soil amendments.
 Purple Ice Plants are drought-resistant and do not require fertile soils, but they hate sitting in water.

 Despite their resistance to drought and dislike of wet feet, they will profit from occasional watering in the summer heat, as long as the drainage is excellent.